JoshuaWise/blue-rpc-protocol/docs/spec.md

 After a Peer receives a Stream Cancellation, it SHOULD NOT ever send any more Stream Chunks with the same Stream ID across the same WebSocket connection.
 If a Peer receives a Stream Cancellation containing a Stream ID that it does not recognize, it MUST ignore it.

-Whenever a Peer receives a WebSocket message that it ignores (for example, receiving a Response whose Request ID is not within the set of "open Request IDs"), there is a possibility that the ignored message contains one or more Streams.
+When a Peer receives a WebSocket message that it must ignore, there is a possibility that the ignored message contains one or more Streams.
 In such cases, the Peer MUST immediately send a Stream Cancellation for each of the received Streams.
+This may occur in the following situations:

+- Client receives a Response whose Request ID is not within the set of "open Request IDs" (see section 4).
+- Server receives a Request for a method that is not implemented (see section 4).
+- Peer receives a message that is an Array whose first element is an Integer not defined by this specification (see section 8.4).

 ### 6.3 Stream Signal message